Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ' We , ' ' us , ' ' our , ' and ' Citibank ' mean Citibank, N.A., and ' you ' and ' your ' mean you, the customer.

 ' Access Device ' means a card or code, or other means of identification and authentication, used to access your account.
-In this Agreement, it means your ' Citibank® Banking Card ' including your Citibank® ATM Card Citibank® , Debit Card , or other type of device issued by Citibank along with or in lieu of your Citibank® Banking Card.
-It also includes these account access codes: your Personal Identification Number (PIN), your Telephone Access Code (' TAC '), one time password (OTP) and the User ID and Password you use to access Citibank® Online and CitiMobile®.
+In this Agreement, it means your ' CitibankÂ® Banking Card ' including your CitibankÂ® ATM Card CitibankÂ® , Debit Card , or other type of device issued by Citibank along with or in lieu of your CitibankÂ® Banking Card.
+It also includes these account access codes: your Personal Identification Number (PIN), your Telephone Access Code (' TAC '), one time password (OTP) and the User ID and Password you use to access CitibankÂ® Online and CitiMobileÂ®.

 ' Auto Save ' means a recurring pre-authorized transfer from a consumer checking account to a Citibank savings or money market account.